-Standardization affects the operational, procedural, material and administrative fields.
-This includes a common doctrine for planning a campaign, standard procedures for transferring supplies between ships at sea, and interoperable material such as fuel connections at airfields.
-It permits NATO countries to work together, as well as with their partners, preventing duplication and promoting better use of economic resources.
+Standardization affects the operational, procedural, materiel and administrative fields.
+Examples include a common doctrine for planning a campaign, standard procedures for transferring supplies between ships at sea and interoperable materiel such as fuel connections at airfields.
+It permits NATO member countries to work together, as well as with NATO partner countries, preventing duplication and promoting better use of economic resources.

-A document, established by consensus and approved by a recognised body which provides, for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.
+A document, established by consensus and approved by a recognised body, that provides, for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree of order in a given context.

 NATO Standardization Agreement

 A Standardization Agreement (STANAG) is a NATO standardization document that specifies the agreement of member nations to implement a standard, in whole or in part, with or without reservation, in order to meet an interoperability requirement.

 The name given to both standards and standards-related documents published by NATO.